Bluewolf787/dotfiles/README.md

 #### Fishmarks
 [Fishmarks](https://github.com/techwizrd/fishmarks) is a clone of [bashmarks](https://github.com/huyng/bashmarks) for the Fish shell by [techwizrd](https://github.com/techwizrd)

+#### Hyprland Plugins
+[hyprland-plugins](https://github.com/hyprwm/hyprland-plugins) is a collection of official plugins for Hyprland.

 ## Configuration
 ### Git
 **Add git log alias:**